Once Upon a Sesame Street Christmas: Reception

 In The New York Times, Neil Genzlinger called the special "pleasant and witty" and noted that the casting of Zosia Mamet, a series regular on HBO's Girls, reflected Sesame Street having moved from PBS to HBO earlier in 2016.

 Genzlinger wrote that while other holidays got brief attention, the focus was on Christmas.
 Zack Teibloom mentioned that he enjoyed Mamet offering "a Chanukkah lesson for balance."
 In a 2017 interview, Caroll Spinney cited the special as an example of how Sesame Street sometimes engages with spiritual values.

 In Mashable, Annie Colbert noted David Gallo's sets, which "took modern Sesame Street back to the 19th century with sepia tones, ivy-covered iron gates and laundry dangling by clothespins over the familiar cobblestone."

 Awards

 The show won the 2017 Primetime Emmy Award for Outstanding Children's Program.
 Writers Geri Cole and Ken Scarborough won a WGA Award for their script at the 69th Writers Guild of America Awards.

 In other media

-An tie-in book of the same title was also published in 2017.
+A tie-in book of the same title was also published in 2017.
 Written by Geri Cole and adapted by Robin Newman, it was illustrated by Tom Brannon.
 The special was released on DVD as part of Sesame Street: My Favorite Holidays.